Kottayam, Kerala, India - 686001 ESTD.1964

 Course cum credit structure follows:

-Categorization of Courses for all Programmes Minimum Number of Credit
+Sl.
+No Categorization of Courses for all Programmes Minimum Number of Credit Required

 Total 133 177